What skills do magazine journalists need to make the crossover to digital media?

-Engage on social media.
-Rebecca Smeda, Business development director at content marketing agency John Brown SA says brands need to fully engage with users by crafting personalised content to truly be effective.
+Rebecca Smeda, Business development director at content marketing agency John Brown Media SA says brands need to fully engage with users by crafting personalised content to truly be effective.
 This is essential to grow and service your audience effectively.
 You need to know what people are talking about.
 What is the current conversation?
 You could find your next big story, as well as great sources for that story.

 A versatile skill set makes for a valuable magazine journalist

 The magazine journo of the future needs to be versatile.
 Develop a specialised technical skill such as coding.
 Learn a combination of skills – how to shoot a video and html skills to embed the video into your article.
 This will allow you to work almost seamlessly across a digital and print team.

 Sumien Brink, Editor-in-Chief of VISI magazine explains, “We have seen success from having one team working across print, digital and social media, so that the platforms don’t become siloed or feel outsourced, which means that content delivery is cohesive.”

 Forecasting the next big thing in the media

 Know what the next big thing is.
 Acquire knowledge and understanding of new media, while keeping an eye on trends in the industry.
 It is important to be innovative.
 Fresh ideas can assist your publication to be at the forefront as technology races ahead.

 Equip yourself with the tools to analyse data.
 It should inform people by providing a richer context to your story which will make you a valuable asset in any team.

 Philip Meyer, Professor Emeritus from the University of North Carolina says, “When information was scarce, most of our efforts were devoted to hunting and gathering.
 Now that information is abundant, processing is more important.”